The global non-linear stability of the Kerr-de Sitter family of black holes: Computation of the explicit form of geometric operators

 We start by considering a general metric

 on a manifold

 of arbitrary dimension $\geq 2$.
 It is natural to define

-setting $\Omega := \log\alpha$, we compute for $v\in\CI(\cM,T\cX)$, $w\in\CI(\cM,T^*\cX)$
+setting $\Omega := \log q$, we compute for $v\in\CI(\cM,T\cX)$, $w\in\CI(\cM,T^*\cX)$

 where $\nabla^h$ denotes the Levi-Civita connection of the metric $h$, so in particular $\nabla^h\Omega$ is the gradient of $\Omega$ with respect to $h$.
-We define decompositions of the bundles $T^*\cM$ and $S^2T^*\cM$ adapted to the form of the metric: We let
+We define decompositions of the bundles $T^*\cM$ and $S^2T^*\cM$ adapted to the form of the metric, separating the normal (`$N$') and the tangential (`$T$') components: we let

 where